OjjyCoco/mainframeProject/README.md

 # mainframeProject

-Some comments or sentences in this project might be written in French.
+This project is built in French.

-Some details about the team presentation are missing from the slides (PDF) to prevent my co-worker's identity.

 This project follows the instructions in the ProjectInstruction.pdf file.